Log in to API7 Dashboard with SSO

 Coming soon.

 This section describes configuration in Keycloak 26.3.3.
-If you are using a different version of Keycloak or a different identity provider (IdP), adjust the configuration accordingly.
+If you are using a different version of Keycloak or a different identity provider (IdP), refer to your IdP's documentation and adjust the configuration accordingly.

 Configure as a User Attribute